Hello there! Grüß di!

 I’m a first generation German Canadian that has lived her adult life in different parts of the United States.
 My childhood summers were spent in Germany visiting my Oma and Opa in the Main-Spessart region of Northern Bavaria.
 There my Oma spoiled me with my favourite foods – grießbrei (semolina pudding) smothered in melted butter and sugar, warm strawberry pudding, lentil soup with würstchen (wieners) and potato dumplings with gravy.
 These recipes, along with many others, will all be a part of this journey.

-Currently, I call the green, but often rain soaked, Seattle area home with my ever-supportive husband and our small menagerie of “house animals” – Tui, Noushie, Jaikk and Kona.
+Currently, I call the green, but often rain soaked, Seattle area home with my ever-supportive husband and our two pups – Tui and Kona.
+(I lost my 19 year old kitty, Noushie, a little over a year ago and I’m not ready to remove her quite yet.)
 When I’m not covering every inch of our tiny kitchen with well used cookware, you will likely find me daydreaming about traveling or living abroad, doodling animals, playing video games with the husband or knitting with the latest addition to my yarn stash.

 Why a German Food Blog?